srfoster/racket-react/README.md

 ;Figure out how to serve react frontend from racket-react/server

 ;Design cool JSON API based on continuations
+  * Maybe make the tree-based viewer into one where following a function call replaces the current explorer with the result... (maybe with back buffer...)

 ;Try server-side rendering of components!
 React.hydrate()???